The physical therapists at Beyond Basics PT specialize in treating problems related to pelvic floor dysfunction.

 Although millions of children suffer from pelvic floor dysfunction, most don't get the help they need.
 Typically, children are toilet trained by age 4 with only very occasional accidents.
 After age 4 childhood bowel and bladder dysfunction is considered a major medical problem and greatly affects the quality of life for the whole family.

 We meet with each child and their parent/s or guardian initially to get a thorough knowledge of history and current problems.
 We then do a physical examination, looking at the muscles of the abdomen, legs, back and others we feel applicable to the specific problem.
-This exam is with an adult present and over clothing.
+Then, if applicable, we perform an external exam of the pelvic floor muscles to assess their function.
+This exam is non -invasive and performed with an adult present.
 Finally, we consult with the referring physician to develop an individualized treatment plan.

-Treatment is one-on-one, hands on, with the child dressed and lasts 45–55 minutes—in comfortable, private treatment rooms.
+Treatment is one-on-one, hands on, with the child dressed and lasts 1 hour—in comfortable, private treatment rooms.

 We work with each child and family member very closely and modify our treatment according to what works best for each individual.
 We incorporate a holistic approach, looking at diet, sleep patterns, and other behavioral issues that could be contributing to the current problem..